Post-operative Nausea Vomiting PONV

 PONV is multifactorial in children due to the patient's history of previous motion sickness or PONV, the surgery type, the anaesthetic type, and agents used, length of surgery, length of fasting time, analgesic and antiemetic medications and techniques employed, the presence of pain, as well as psychological distress.

 Combinations of antiemetic medications or interventions appear to be more effective than a single agent.
-A combination of 5HT3 receptor antagonist ("tron") and dexamethasone given as prophylaxis has shown that less rescue antiemetics were required.
-(Shug et al 2015 2020)
+A combination of 5HT3 receptor antagonist ("tron") and dexamethasone given as prophylaxis has shown that less rescue antiemetics were required (Schug et al., 2020).

-There is a recommendation for perioperative prophylaxis antiemetics based on patient age, surgery type, anaesthetic agents and previous history.
+There is a recommendation for perioperative prophylaxis antiemetics based on patient age, surgery type, anaesthetic agents and previous history (Gan et al., 2020).

 Risk Factors

-Age > 3, Past history of PONV, History of motion sickness, Post-pubertal girls, Preoperative anxiety
+Age > 3, Past history of or family history of PONV, History of motion sickness, Post-pubertal female, Preoperative anxiety

 Surgery type